 If you’re going to be gone for any length of time, remember to bring your supplements.
 Two supplements in particular that are favored by vegans—a cheap high-dose B-12, and vegan DHA/EPA capsules—are all but impossible to find in most countries, so be sure to pack enough to cover the length of your stay.

-Planes, Trains, and Automobiles
+Vegan Travel Via Planes, Trains, and Automobiles

+Of all the modes of travel, vegan travel by rail may be the least appealing.
 Long-distance trains usually have good albeit unspectacular dining options.
 Amtrak offers a vegan burger and vegan entrée salad in its dining car.
 Their snack bar has decent offerings too, including a vegan burger and several other vegan choices.

 Various organizations host special vegan cruises, typically featuring vegan health experts.
 If you do a web search for vegan cruises you’ll undoubtedly find a few upcoming possibilities.
 On these cruises, special provisions have been made to serve vegan food.